TomHerrmann/breaking_bad_character_index/README.md

 1. Clone this repository

-2. Run the following termainl command in the project's root direcotry
+2. Run the following terminal command in the project's root directory

 NPM: